 [This Review is in Dedication to the Memory of My Father, Zoltan M. Horvath, who Passed Away this Morning.
 I Love You, Apu, and I Miss You Already.]

 After Saiyuki Reload Gunlock, the last of the Saiyuki TV series, ended in September of 2004 there weren't anymore Saiyuki anime productions for a short while.
-Three years later, Studio Pierrot teamed with ARMS to create a new, three-episode OVA series that would continue off from where Reload Gunlock left off in terms of actual manga adaptation; remember, though Reload Gunlock did use the Hazel Arc from the Reload manga, it was an altered story that went in its own direction, not to mention that Gunlock skipped over what this OVA covers.
+Three years later, Studio Pierrot teamed with ARMS to create a new, three-episode OVA series that would continue off from where Reload Gunlock left off in terms of actual manga adaptation.
+Though Reload Gunlock did use the Hazel Arc from the Reload manga, it was an altered story that went in its own direction, not to mention that Gunlock skipped over what this OVA covers.
 It slowly came out across 2007, from April to December (March of 2008 if you want to count the Standard Edition of Volume 3), and this OVA, Saiyuki Reload -burial-, is easily the best Saiyuki anime I've seen.

 While Kibou no Zaika had relatively little action scenes, Burial has even fewer, instead focusing on telling a slow-paced story, and that is easily the best thing about of this OVA.
 All four stories are handled excellently and all of them are pretty serious & heavy in terms of content.
 Whether it's Ukoku's focus on taking what you feel is yours, even if you don't exactly deserve it, Sanzo's focus on realizing that heavy burdens shouldn't be a negative to fear, but rather are an obstacle to overcome, Goku's focus on the idea that no one should be left alone, or Gojyo & Hakkai's focus on helping others, even when you feel there's no need to get involved, all four stories are simply engrossing to watch, and though there is comedy, it's usually darker in execution (except for Goku's comedy, naturally).

 Another excellent part about this OVA is that it is all taken from the manga.
 That's right, this is the first Saiyuki anime to be 100% "filler" free!
-And, honestly, Saiyuki's story shines the best when it's about the characters & their personal hardships; Kazuya Minekura does great action, no doubt, but her stories about her leads' pasts and how it all comes back to them at different points are just the true meat of Saiyuki.
+And, honestly, Saiyuki's story shines the best when it's about the characters & their personal hardships.
+Kazuya Minekura does great action, no doubt, but her stories about the leads' pasts and how it all comes back to them at different points are just the true meat of Saiyuki.
 It's in these character-driven stories that you really get to understand how the Sanzo Party operates on an individual level, and that's always a welcome change of pace from the more action-oriented stories.

-Though Studio Pierrot handled the overall production, the animation itself was handled by ARMS, the studio that made hentai that was so profitable that they ended up becoming a traditional anime studio.
+Though Studio Pierrot handled the overall production, the animation itself was handled by ARMS, the studio that made hentai that was so profitable that it ended up becoming a traditional anime studio.
 And, really, though the animation is exactly super-fluid or anything like that, there is a noticeable improvement in the animation; everything looks higher-budget, and none of the limited-animation tricks that the TV series was known for are present here.
 This is, from what I have seen, Saiyuki anime at its finest...
 Though, for all I know, the Saiyuki Gaiden OVA might look even better.